Tanhaji: Box office

-Historical accuracy
+Historical inaccuracy

-"Ek Marata Lakh Maratha" is a slogan of Maratha Kranti Morcha movement, this movement is for reservation for Maratha cast, but Om Raut and Ajay Devgan used it in this film.
-Tanaji used this slogan in 17th century, It have no historical source.
-In one scene, Aurangzeb is shown to entertain the Shah of Iran by the name of Shah Pahlavi.
-The contemporary Iranian ruler of Aurangzeb was Suleiman I of the Safavid Dynasty.
-There was no ruler of Persia during the medieval era who was known by the name Shah Pahlavi.
-The Pahlavi Dynasty of Iran came to power in the 20th century that ruled for a brief time from 1925 to 1979; whereas, the Safavid Dynasty ruled Iran for more than two hundred years from the 16th to 18th century.

-In the final fight against Udaybhan Rathod Tanaji lost his shield not his arm.
-Udaybhan was killed by Shelar Mama, not by Tanaji as shown in the film.
-Tanaji's brother Suryaji Malusare also fought bravely.
-Tanaji never threw stick at King Shivaji as depicted in this film, this incident is inaccurate and have no historical backing.
-Tanaji had high respect for Shivaji and it is highly unlikely that he throw something to his king.
-In 17th century Maratha warriors use shields made up of back of tortoise, they did not use shields made up of metals as shown in this movie.
-In a scene a Barber helps Udaybhan but this incident have no historical truth.
-Tanaji was never captured and held captive by Udaybhan Rathod as depicted in this film.
+In the final fight against Udaybhan Rathod, Tanhaji lost his shield, not his arm.
+Tanhaji's brother Suryaji Malusare also fought bravely.
+Tanhaji never a threw stick at Chhtrapati Shivaji Maharaj as depicted in this film.
+In 17th century Maratha warriors used shields made up of the back of tortoise, they did not use shields made up of metals as shown in this movie.
+In one scene a barber helps Udaybhan but this incident has no historical truth.
+Tanhaji was never captured and held captive by Udaybhan Rathod as depicted in this film.
+Moreover, some sources reveal that Udaybhan was killed by Shelar Mama, and not by Tanhaji, as depicted in the movie.

 Accolades

-Social impact
+Legacy and social impact

-Tanhaji became the highest most-rated film of the year, at a survey report by Book My Show.
-A report from Google Trends, stated that the film is the third most searched films of Google.
-The film was selected as one of the Best Foreign Film to be screened at the 78th Golden Globe Awards which was held in January 2021.
+Tanhaji became the highest-rated film of the year.
+A report from Google Trends stated that the film is the third most searched film on Google.
+The film was selected as one of the Best Foreign Film to be screened at the 78th Golden Globe Awards in January 2021.